 The cybersecurity news world moves fast!
-A vulnerability will go public, and within 48 hours, we will see it exploited in the wild.
-So as cybersecurity professionals, we always have to look for the next attack.
+A vulnerability will go public; within 48 hours, we will see it exploited in the wild.
+So, as cybersecurity professionals, we always have to look for the next attack.

-Staying on top of the latest vulnerability or tactics threat actors use is a continuous challenge.
-So I want to share some of the best resources and tools I use to stay on top of the industry happenings.
+Staying on top of the latest vulnerabilities or tactics threat actors use is a continuous challenge.
+So, I want to share some of the best resources and tools I use to stay on top of the industry happenings.

 To witness the bleeding edge of the cybersecurity world, Twitter is the place you need to be.
 The majority of security professionals congregate and discuss everything here.

 Hackers “Security Researchers” live tweet reverse engineering malware samples.
 Threat analysts discuss the latest tactics and attacks in real-time.
 If you are in cybersecurity, you need to be on Twitter.